ntop/ntopng/doc/src/alerts/evaluating_alerts.rst

 User Scripts
 ------------

-ntopng alerts are evaluated with User Scripts.
+ntopng alerts are evaluated with :ref:`WebUIUserScripts`.
 User Scripts are executed for hosts, interfaces, SNMP devices, and other network elements, and are configurable from the settings

 .. figure:: ../img/alerts_user_scripts_management.png